elastic/elastic-package/docs/howto/pipeline_benchmarking.md

 Next, you must invoke the pipeline benchmark runner.
 This corresponds to steps 2 through 4 as described in the [_Conceptual process_](#Conceptual-process) section.

-If you want to run pipeline tests for **all data streams** in a package, navigate to the package's root folder (or any sub-folder under it) and run the following command.
+If you want to run pipeline benchmarks for **all data streams** in a package, navigate to the package's root folder (or any sub-folder under it) and run the following command.

 ```
-elastic-package test pipeline
+elastic-package benchmark pipeline
 ```

-If you want to run pipeline tests for **specific data streams** in a package, navigate to the package's root folder (or any sub-folder under it) and run the following command.
+If you want to run pipeline benchmarks for **specific data streams** in a package, navigate to the package's root folder (or any sub-folder under it) and run the following command.

 ```
-elastic-package test pipeline --data-streams <data stream 1>[,<data stream 2>,...]
+elastic-package benchmark pipeline --data-streams <data stream 1>[,<data stream 2>,...]
 ```

-Finally, when you are done running all pipeline tests, bring down the Elastic Stack.
+Finally, when you are done running all benchmarks, bring down the Elastic Stack.
 This corresponds to step 4 as described in the [_Conceptual process_](#Conceptual-process) section.

 ```
 elastic-package stack down